Moths of North Carolina

 Click on graph to enlarge

-Flight Comments: Local populations are multivoltine and active rear-round in Florida.
+Flight Comments: Local populations are multivoltine and are active rear-round in Florida.
 Outside of Florida, the adults have been found from April through August.
-As of 2021, our two dated recorded are from April and May.
+As of 2025, our two dated recorded are from April, May and August.

 Habitats and Life History

-Habitats: Our two records for this species as of 2021 come from sites along the coast where Sabal minor occurs but where Sabal palmetto is only present as cultivated specimens.
+Habitats: Our records for this species as of 2025 come from sites along the coast where Sabal minor occurs but where Sabal palmetto is only present as cultivated specimens.
 Its presence at our one natural stand of Sabal palmetto on Bald Head Island needs to be determined.

 Observation Methods: The adults are attracted to lights and the large, skeletonized areas of palm leaves are easy to spot.